Units and calories in wine

 2. Tackle your triggers If you always have a glass of wine to celebrate a good day at work, or commiserate a bad one, try doing something else instead.
 An alcohol-free dinner out makes a feel-good treat, while a gym session is a great way to relieve stress.

 3. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
-This is one of the main reasons why it’s important to consider taking regular breaks from drinking.
+This is one of the main reasons why many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol .
 Test out having a break for yourself and see what positive results you notice.

 5. Track your drinking over time If you choose to drink, recording exactly what you've drunk during the week will give you a great idea of whether you're within the guidelines.
 MyDrinkaware, our web-based drink tracking tool, is perfect for this.